MicrosoftDocs/azure-devops-docs/docs/organizations/projects/about-projects.md

 ## Key concepts

-Use this index to quickly access concepts and tasks related to managing projects and teams.
+Use the following index to quickly access concepts and tasks related to managing projects and teams.

 ::: moniker range="azure-devops"